-Party Safety Panel The Alcohol Task Force sponsors an educational oppor- tunity for student organizations to reduce high-risk drinking on Halloween, Marathon Monday, and other key weekends.
-Collaborators include BU Police Department, Government & Community Affairs, Student Activities, and Student Health Services.
-In fall of 2021, the panel was held virtually and the recording was made available to students via a Student Activities Office Blackboard course. alcohol education, substance misuse prevention, looking out for one another Annually Students Marathon Monday Watch Party A substance-free Boston Marathon "watch party" is sponsored by Health Promotion & Prevention (SHS), Student Activities Office and the Alcohol Task Force.
-Students are offered free water, snacks, and BU swag as they cheer on the runners. substance-free programming, substance misuse prevention, looking out for one another Annually Students Alcohol Safety Materials Health Promotion & Prevention (SHS) provides edu- cational materials for students including blood alcohol concentration (BAC) charts, standard drink measur- ing cups, and information on the BU Good Samaritan Policy Campaign and campus resources. alcohol education, substance misuse prevention, looking out for one another Ongoing Students/ Resident Assistants Good Samaritan Policy Campaign This awareness initiative promotes the BU Good Samaritan Policy, which encourages students to seek help in case of an alcohol or drug emergency.
-The pol- icy is promoted through in-person and online alcohol education trainings, postcards mailed to all students in on-campus housing, and digital and print promotion during times of high-risk drinking, such as the start of the school year through Halloween. looking out for one another Ongoing Students Student Ambassadors Health Promotion & Prevention and SARP each train Student Ambassadors as peer educators.
+Boston University Collegiate Recovery Program The mission of the Boston University Collegiate Recovery Program (CRP) is to provide a safe and welcoming community where students in recovery from substance use are empowered to advance their academic, personal, and professional potentials. recovery support Ongoing Students in Recovery Alcohol Prevention Training for Student Organizations This customized alcohol education program is offered to student organizations.
+Topics covered: strategies for safer party hosting; support for students who don't drink; signs of alcohol emergencies and how to get help; and BU policies around helping students who've had too much to drink. alcohol education, substance misuse prevention, looking out for one another Upon Request Students Marathon Monday Watch Party A substance-free Boston Marathon "watch party" is sponsored by Health Promotion & Prevention (SHS), Student Activities Office and the Alcohol Task Force.
+Students are offered free water, snacks, and BU swag as they cheer on the runners. substance-free programming, substance misuse prevention, looking out for one another Annually Students Alcohol Safety Materials Health Promotion & Prevention (SHS) provides educational materials for students including blood alcohol concentration (BAC) charts, standard drink measuring cups, and information on the BU Good Samaritan Policy Campaign and campus resources. alcohol education, substance misuse prevention, looking out for one another Ongoing Students/ Resident Assistants Good Samaritan Policy Campaign This awareness initiative promotes the BU Good Samaritan Policy, which encourages students to seek help in case of an alcohol or drug emergency.
+The policy is promoted through in-person and online alcohol education trainings, and digital and print promotion during times of high-risk drinking, such as the start of the school year through Halloween. looking out for one another Ongoing Students Student Ambassadors Student Health Services, Health Promotion & Prevention, and SARP each train Student Ambassadors as peer educators.
 They help develop, deliver, and evaluate outreach programs on campus related to mental health, sleep, substance use, sexual health, interpersonal violence prevention, and healthy relationships.
-SARP ambassadors also engage in weekly learning and professional development to deepen their knowledge, and SARP ambassadors also advise on interpersonal violence and learn skills for communicating and preventing interpersonal violence. substance education, students in distress, sexual violence prevention, looking out for one another Ongoing Students
+Ambassadors also engage in weekly learning and professional development to deepen their knowledge, and ambassadors also advise on interpersonal violence and learn skills for communicating and preventing interpersonal violence. substance education, students in distress, sexual violence prevention, looking out for one another Ongoing Students